 If the above recommendations still have not resolved the irregular POST, disconnect the riser board (if applicable) and each of the expansion cards.
-If this resolves the issue or allows the computer to POST connect one card at a time until you determine what card is causing the issue.
+If this fixes the problem or allows the computer to POST, connect one card at a time until you determine which card is causing the problem.

 Disconnect all drives

-If this resolves your irregular POST or generates error messages re-connect each device until you determine what device or cable is causing the issue.
-In some situations it can also be a loose cable connection that causes the issue.
+If this resolves your irregular POST or generates error messages, reconnect each device until you determine which device or cable is causing the issue.
+In some situations, it can also be a loose cable connection that causes the issue.

 Remove the RAM

-If you continue to to receive the same problem with all the above hardware removed, disconnect the RAM from the Motherboard and turn on the computer.
-If the computer has a different beep code or if your computer was not beeping and is now beeping turn off your computer and try the below suggestions.
-Making sure to turn off the computer each time you're adding and removing the memory and then turning the computer back on to see if the suggestion resolves the issue.
+If you continue to experience the same problem with all the above hardware removed, remove the RAM from the motherboard and turn on the computer.
+If the computer has a different beep code or was not beeping but is now, turn off your computer and try the suggestions below.
+Make sure to turn off the computer before adding and removing the memory and then turning it back on to see if the suggestion resolves the issue.

 - Re-insert the memory into the same slot.

-- If you have more than one stick of memory remove all but one stick of memory, try rotating through each stick.
+- If you have more than one stick of memory, remove all but one stick of memory and try rotating through each stick.

 - Try one stick of memory in each slot.

-If you're able to get the computer to boot with one or more of the sticks of memory it's likely you're dealing with some bad memory.
-Try to identify what stick of memory is bad and replace it.
+If you can get the computer to boot with one or more of the sticks of memory installed, you are likely dealing with some bad memory.
+Try to identify which stick of memory is bad and replace it.

-If you're able to get memory to work in one slot but not another slot.
-You're motherboard is defective you can either workaround the issue by running the memory in a different slot or replace the motherboard.
+If you can get the memory to work in one slot but not another slot, the motherboard is likely defective.
+You can either workaround the issue by running the memory in a different slot that does work or replace the motherboard.

 Power cycle the computer

-In some situations a computer may have power related issues often caused by either the power supply or the motherboard.
-To help determine if this is the cause of your issue try turning the computer on, off, and back on as fast as possible, making sure the computer power light goes on and off each time.
-In some situations you may be able to temporarily get the computer to boot.
+In some situations, a computer may have power related issues often caused by either the power supply or the motherboard.
+To help determine if this is the issue, try turning the computer on, off, and back on as fast as possible, making sure the computer power light goes on and off.
+In some situations, you may get the computer to boot.

 Disconnect and reconnect the CPU